w3c/trace-context/spec/20-http_request_header_format.md

 ## Traceparent Header

 The `traceparent` HTTP header field identifies the incoming request in a tracing system.
-It has four fields:
+It has four required fields and one optional field:

 * `version`
 * `trace-id`
 * `parent-id`
 * `trace-flags`
+* `sampling-constant` (optional)

 ### Header Name